ASD-Approved Cryptographic Algorithm

 A method of video display used in a variety of operating systems.
 X11 Forwarding allows the video display from one device to be shown on another device.
 Also known as the X Window System.

 eXtensible Markup Language

-A software exploit that hasn’t been disclosed or patched by the software vendor.
+An exploitable software vulnerability that hasn’t been disclosed or patched by the software vendor yet.